Tirupati: Utility services

 Electricity to the city is distributed by Andhra Pradesh Southern Power Distribution Company Limited (APSPDCL), headquartered at Tirupati.
 The city mostly depends on groundwater for its needs, though it also gets water from Telugu Ganga canal and Kalyani dam.
 There are dams in the vicinity: Kalyani Dam, Papavinasanam Dam, Gogurbham Dam, Pasupudara Dam, Kumaradara Dam, Akasa Ganga, all in the Tirumala Hill ranges.
 Of these, Papavinasanam, Gogurbham, Pasupudara, kumaradara, and Akasa Ganga completely cater to the water needs of Tirumala and Venkateswara Temple while 49% of Kalyani Dam water is being supplied to Tirumala and remaining water is supplied to Tirupati.

 Tirupati falls under the Tirupati Telecom District of the Bharat Sanchar Nigam Limited (BSNL).
 BSNL is planning to establish 27 Wi-Fi hotspots in the city.
 The city also has a Regional Passport Seva Kendra (PSK).
-PSK-Tirupati will cover Prakasam, Nellore, Chittoor, Kadapa, Kurnool and Anantapur districts of Andhra Pradesh and will come under Visakhapatnam Passport Office.
+PSK-Tirupati will cover Prakasam, Nellore, Chittoor, Kadapa, Kurnool and Anantapur districts of Andhra Pradesh and will come under Vijayawada Passport Office.

 The city ranked sixth in India among the 200 cities that competed during Swachh Survekshan – 2018 conducted by Ministry of Urban Development, Government of India, and the Central Pollution Control Board (CPCB) of India.
 According to the National Urban Sanitation Policy, the city was ranked 117th in the country in 2009–10, with a total of 39.363 points.
 As part of 'Swachh Tirupati', Tirupati Municipal Corporation has started household waste segregation programme.
 As of May 2015, 150 Tonnes of waste is being collected per day from households within the municipal limits.
 The city is the 11th cleanliest city with 66 points in the cleanliness scorecard, published by Union Tourism Ministry of India.